oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

 ### A Fully-Structurally-Verified Binomial Heap

-@wasserman_playing_2010, was able to encode all of the structural invariants of the binomial heap *without* indexing by its size.
+@wasserman_playing_2010, was able to encode all of the structural invariants of the binomial heap *without* indexing by its size (well, all invariants except truncation, which turned out to be important a little later).
 I'll be using a similar approach, except I'll leverage some of the newer bells and whistles in GHC.
 Where Wasserman's version used types like this for the numbering:

 ```{.haskell}
 data Zero a = Zero